EgoAlpha/prompt-in-context-learning/Playground.md

 <img width="200%" src="./figures/hr.gif" />

+## LLMs from China
-## 🇨🇳 *The following table show that the LLMs from China, including the research lab, firms, and some universities.*
+### 🇨🇳 *The following table show that the LLMs from China, including the research lab, firms, and some universities.*

 >Note：The part of the contents of the list are from [here](https://github.com/wgwang/LLMs-In-China), and we have made appropriate modifications and supplements, hereby noted.